Celtics beat Warriors 116-100, take 2-1 lead in NBA Finals - WHIZ News

 Boston improved to 6-4 at home, compared to 8-3 on the road this postseason.
 The Celtics haven’t lost two straight games since the end of March.

 Stephen Curry led Golden State with 31 points and six 3-pointers.
 He had 15 points in a 33-25 third quarter by the Warriors but was hurt late in the fourth after Al Horford rolled into his leg on a loose ball.
-It was similar to a play during the regular season in which Smart dove into Curry’s legs while chasing a loose ball.
+Curry said it was similar to a play during the regular season in which Smart dove into Curry’s legs while chasing a loose ball but “not as bad.”

+“I got caught — obviously in some pain, but I’ll be all right,” Curry said.
+“See how it feels tomorrow and get ready for Friday.”

 Klay Thompson broke out of a finals slump and finished with 25 points and five 3s.
 But the Warriors’ shooting couldn’t save them on a night the more athletic Celtics outmuscled them for a 47-31 rebounding advantage.